Antarctic Event Series

 Who Should Attend

-The evening reception launch event is designed for members of the Antarctic and broader environmental community, well as attendees of the training events.
+The evening reception launch event is designed for members of the Antarctic and broader environmental community, well as attendees of the short courses.
 Attendees will gain insights into Antarctica through short videos, an art and photography exhibition, and networking opportunities with experts and peers.
 The event aims to foster collaboration, raise awareness about environmental issues in Antarctica, and provide a platform for sharing knowledge and experiences in a relaxed setting.

 • Professionals from the Antarctic community